lfariabr/z-project/README.md

 ### TO BE DONE
 - [ ] Auth via email magic link or OTP
-- [ ] make the component exist on frontend to send the quote to the user
-- [ ] the component should be able to be used on the browser of the user (either an extension of even an executable app)
 - [ ] Logged-in dashboard with quote history
-- [ ] Stripe customer portal
 - [ ] Delivery scheduler engine
-- [ ] Goggins Tracker: add weekly goals
-- [ ] AI Coach Mode
-- [ ] Stats and accountability loop

 ---